refai1/HealthyAlexa/README.md

   * Healthy Alexa Android Code: For the Android application developed to receive and stotre the data from the Hexiwear
   * Matlab Code: For the code ued to post process the data
   * Hexiwear Bin: FOr the bin files compiled on the Hexiwear
-  * Hexiwear Trials: For the complete working codes used to verify each of the functionalities (in case you need a different implementation for your project)
+  * Hexiwear Codes_Initials: For the complete working codes used to verify each of the functionalities (in case you need a different implementation for your project)

 Website for the project:
   <https://hannahojaiji.wixsite.com/ee202ahealthyalexa>